Harry Potter and the Philosopher's Stone (film): Casting

-Rowling insisted that the cast be kept British.
+To maintain the British authenticity of the films and keep them faithful to the books, Rowling demanded for an "all-British and Irish cast".
 Susie Figgis was appointed as casting director, working with both Columbus and Rowling in auditioning the lead roles of Harry, Ron and Hermione.
 Open casting calls were held for the main three roles, with only British children being considered.
 The principal auditions took place in three parts, with those auditioning having to read a page from the novel, then to improvise a scene of the students' arrival at Hogwarts, and finally to read several pages from the script in front of Columbus.
-Scenes from Columbus' script for the Young Sherlock Holmes (1985) were also used in auditions.
+Scenes from Columbus' script for Young Sherlock Holmes (1985) were also used in auditions.
 On 11 July 2000, Figgis left the production, complaining that Columbus did not consider any of the thousands of children they had auditioned "worthy".
+She ended up quitting over disagreements with Columbus over who should play the titular character, as Columbus wanted to cast Americans for Harry and the other roles, with rumors that Columbus was thinking on casting Joel Osment or Jake Lloyd from Star Wars: Episode I - The Phantom Menace (1999) to play Harry.

 By August 2000, Alan Rickman and Richard Harris were in final talks to play Severus Snape and Albus Dumbledore, respectively, and were confirmed later that month.
+Tim Roth was the original choice for Snape, but he turned it down for Planet of the Apes (2001).
+Sean Connery and Christopher Lee were offered the role of Dumbledore, but both declined.
+Lee turned it down for The Lord of the Rings: The Fellowship of the Ring (2001).
+Patrick McGoohan was also offered the role, which he declined citing health reasons.

 On 14 August 2000, Rowling's favourites Maggie Smith and Robbie Coltrane were cast as Minerva McGonagall and Rubeus Hagrid.
-On 21 August 2000, Daniel Radcliffe and newcomers Rupert Grint and Emma Watson were selected to play Harry Potter, Ron Weasley and Hermione Granger, respectively.
-In November 2000, Julie Walters and John Cleese joined the cast as Molly Weasley and Nearly-Headless Nick, respectively.
+According to Figgis, Robin Williams was interested in playing the role of Hagrid, but was turned down for the role because of the "strictly British and Irish actors only" rule which Columbus was determined to maintain.